 that began in 1937, deepened the rift between the U.S. and Japan.

-October 1937, in response to the crisis at Shanghai,
+On 5 October 1937, in response to the crisis at Shanghai, Roosevelt gave his

 "Quarantine Speech" at Chicago.

 the Roosevelt administration imposed a "moral embargo" against